A two-step approach to model precipitation extremes in California based on max-stable and marginal point processes: Simulation study

+Computationally, the optimization in both steps can be challenging, especially when the dimension of the parameter vector is large.
+Optimizing with respect to all parameters simultaneously often gives poor results at local maxima [\citet{Blan:Davi:spat:2011}].
+We adapt the profile method suggested for pairwise likelihood maximization by \citet{Blan:Davi:spat:2011} and apply it to both steps.
+The profile method maximizes with respect to one parameter at a time while holding all other parameters at their current values, and the process goes through all parameters iteratively until convergence.
+To be safe, we optimize with respect to all parameters simultaneously one more time after the convergence of the profile method.

+Model selection for the two-step approach can be done separately for the marginal GEV models and the MSP model in two steps with the composite likelihood information criterion (CLIC) [\citet{Vari:Vido:note:2005,Vari:on:2008}], which is an adaptation of the Takeuchi information criterion (TIC) [\citet{Take:dist:1976}].
+Models with lower $\operatorname{CLIC}$ are preferred.
+In step~1, the CLIC selects the best marginal model without specifying the spatial dependence structure.
+In step~2, the CLIC is a conditional version given the marginal model selected from step~1 and the marginal parameter estimates.

-\section{Simulation Study}
+\section{Simulation study}

-A simulation study was conducted to investigate the performance of the two-step approach using daily record in comparison with the existing pairwise composite likelihood approach using block maxima only.
-It also assessed the validity of the sandwich variance estimator of the asymptotic variance of the estimators from the two-step approach.
-The study region is confined to be $[-5, 5]^2$.
-Factors of our experiment are: the marginal model, spatial dependence structure, the number of sites $S$, and the sample size $n$ (usually corresponding to the number of years in a real dataset).

-The marginal distribution of block maxima at each site $s$ is a GEV distribution with location $\mu_s$, scale $\sigma_s$, and shape $\xi_s$.
+To investigate the performance of the two-step approach using daily records in comparison to the pairwise likelihood approach using block maxima only, a simulation study was conducted.
+The study region was confined to $[-20, 20]^2$.
+The marginal distribution of the block maxima at each site $s$ is a GEV distribution with location $\mu_s$, scale $\sigma_s$ and shape $\xi_s$.
 Let $X_1(s)$ and $X_2(s)$ denote the latitude and longitude of site $s$.
-We considered first a model of the form
+The GEV parameters were